CheckPointSW-Community/CPX-2025-automation-ws/README.md

 ## Lab 2 - Build and maintain an enterprise Check Point policy with IAC using Ansible

 ### Add latest Check Point management ansible collection
-As per installation instructions "https://galaxy.ansible.com/ui/repo/published/check_point/mgmt/" install the collection with this command
+Install the collection with this command:
 ```bash
 ansible-galaxy collection install check_point.mgmt
 ```